kevinwlu/dsd/Nexys-A7/Lab-2/README.md

-# Lab 2: Four-Digit Hex Counter
+# Lab 2: Hex Counter

 * Build a four-digit (16-bit) counter to display its value on 7-segment displays (See Section 9.1 Seven-Segment Display of the [Refenece Manual](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf))